ut-issl/s2e-documents/General/HowToDwnloadCSPCElibrary.md

 ## 1. Overview
 - [SPICE](https://naif.jpl.nasa.gov/pub/naif/toolkit_docs/C/info/intrdctn.html) is a system to combine the most accurate space geometry and event data with space mission analysis, observation planning, or science data processing software developed by NASA.
 - [CSPICE](https://naif.jpl.nasa.gov/pub/naif/toolkit_docs/C/index.html) is the C language version of SPICE and mandatory library for S2E to get planet information.

 ## 2. How to set up CSPICE Library for S2E
+**Note**: Users can use the script file to automatically set up the following process in the `s2e_core_oss/script` directory.
+If the script does not work, please see the following process.

 - Make directories as follow
 <pre>
   ├─ExtLibraries